Ethical, Responsible and Sustainability Policy

 - We have built a new undercover, dry, clean recycling centre for guests to use.

-- We actively encourage our guests to recycle through container signage and visibly sorting our site bins several times a day.
+- We actively encourage our guests to recycle through container signage.

-- 2020 sees our Zero Waste shop complete its first full year of operation.
-Gravity dispensers fill paper bags or reusable containers with food stuffs.
+- Zero Waste shop; Gravity dispensers fill paper bags or reusable containers with food stuffs.
 Our waste quantities are falling.

 - No product are sold in single use plastics.

 - We only sell crisps in compostable bags.

 - Our bar now only sells soft drinks in drinking glasses via a carbonator to reduce glass use.

-- We have installed a water filter and chiller for our guests to refill their own water bottles, meaning we do not have to sell water in plastic bottles.
+- We have installed 2 water filter and chiller for our guests to refill their own water bottles, meaning we do not have to sell water in plastic bottles.

 - We use recycled toilet paper in all self- catering units.